 Firstly, I modified our aim by concentrating on business units in the countryside, which doubles our customer base.
 We have helped 237 woman-owned small and micro companies stock up to 30.000 clothes per month so far.

-Second, at the beginning of 2022, I spearheaded a customer visit program where my team and I went to our client's homes or stores.
-This is to observe their customers' purchasing patterns and then use that information to advise them on the types of clothes to sell to make their businesses appear appealing.
-I'm grateful to have seen our customers' business growth emerge through this new program.
+Second, at the beginning of 2022, I spearheaded a customer visit program where my team and I went to our client’s homes or stores.
+This is to observe their customers’ purchasing patterns and then use that information to advise them on the types of clothes to sell to make their businesses appear appealing.
+I’m grateful to have seen our customers’ business growth emerge through this new program.
 For example, Kak Idha from Mamuju grew her business and opened a new branch in another area.
 My data shows that 10 percent of our clients have opened a new branch and/or modified their boutique to be bigger, hence creating more job listings.
-The clients' growth help UTG to experience a revenue boost and can double the amount of its employee to serve more female entrepreneurs in rural areas.
+The clients' growth help UTG to experience a revenue boost and has doubled the amount of its employee to serve more female entrepreneurs in rural areas.

 Third, I created a secure way to give out payment plans that ultimately reduce the number of yearly uncollectible debt by 92 percent.
 It helps UTG to keep a healthier cash flow and have more funds to offer payment plans to female entrepreneurs.

+THE IMPACT

+Here, expand on the impact of your efforts at UTG on the community.

+MORE COMPLICATION

 Combating limited job opportunities in rural areas and developing regional economies will need a long-term solution, such as educating our future generation in entrepreneurship.
 Therefore, I collaborate with SMA Athirah to create an entrepreneurial club to help students leap on their entrepreneurial journey.
 The movement will encourage students to be open to starting their firms and expanding employment options in South Sulawesi.
 I have designed the module with SMA Athirah since October and have finalized it to include several business tools such as design thinking to help students approach business as a solution to solve everyday life's problems, the business model canvas to help students plan a sustainable business, small business accounting, and finance module to make sure they can make a calculated decision regarding their business, and many other modules fit for seed-stage business.